mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 }
 ```

-Running `go install` from the `statistics` package directory
+Run `go install` from the `statistics` package directory
-creates is a `statistics.a` file in the directory
+to create the file `statistics.a` in the directory
 `$GOPATH/pkg/{platform}/github.com/mvolkmann` directory.
 If any of these directories below `$GOPATH` do not yet exist,
 they will be created.